 Even life as a POW at the paper plant during the war might not have been that bad.
 In the early 1970s, a section of the main street in Espanola caved in unexpectedly.
 I’m told by a historian with the paper plant that investigators discovered an old tunnel from the war years had finally collapsed, a tunnel that used to run from the prison barracks at the plant, under the main road, and into the basement of a tavern across the street.
 No one in charge of the town or the plant knew about the tunnel until the road caved in, but it was clearly part of the recreational opportunities the Germans had created for themselves while they were away from home.

-If you’re ever driving on highway 6 between Espanola and Little Current, keep your eyes open for the Birch Island road sign.
+If you’re ever driving on highway 6 between Espanola and Little Current, Ontario, keep your eyes open for the Birch Island road sign.
 There, right alongside the highway, is that stone church Ivan was working on in the summer of 1940 when he watch the soldiers march by.
 One wall faces the highway more than the others, and in the middle of that wall is a particularly big stone.
+That’s the biggest stone in the photo here.
 It stands out.
 You can’t miss it.
 “I lifted that stone up the scaffolding and set it in place myself”, remembered Ivan to me proudly one day.
 “No one helped.”
 That was Ivan for you.
 A strong, proud, muscular rural man who was only about 5’ 7” tall.

 Isn’t it funny how things can matter to us so much at the time, but how they also fade in importance over time?
 Is there anything valued by humans that doesn’t fade to insignificance eventually?
 I made be the only person alive who remembers Ivan and his story about that big stone.
 At least you know it now, too.